timothypratley/happyapi/README.md

   and download a `service.json` key file.
   **Do not add this file to source control, keep it secured.**
   This method is suitable for automated jobs.

-By default, HappyAPI tries to read configuration from the environment variable `HAPPYAPI_CONFIG`, then from a file `happyapi.edn`.

 ### Credentials and token storage